mmikhasenko/LM-Notes-HadronPhysics/Lectures/2024-Lecture-07.md

 ---

 Let's discuss quickly question number one.
 First, the mass of the states.
 This appears as the particle, right?
-In this condition, neglecting inelastic channels, this particle is formed by the cascade \( C \) and \( D \).
+In this condition, neglecting inelastic channels, this particle is formed by the cascade $C$ and $D$.
 This particle can travel, can leave.
 It is a regular particle, but its internal structure is the **hadronic molecule**.

 What is the mass of this particle?
 It is the sum.
-Indeed, the mass of the \( PCC \) particle—that's how we call them—is roughly the mass of the constituents:
+Indeed, the mass of the $PCC$ particle—that's how we call them—is roughly the mass of the constituents:

 $$
 M_{\text{PCC}} = M_C + M_D.